dahlia/plastic/docs/design.rst

 Compared to "giants"
 --------------------

 There have been several "giants" in web framework world.
-While Plastic inherits most of good things from these frameworks, it has made some key differences from them.
+While Plastic inherited from those frameworks, there are key differences between Plastic and those frameworks.

 Compared to Django_